Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Quasi-Monte Carlo integration

-For each $j\geq1$, the weight function $\psi_j:\R\rightarrow\R^+$ in \eqref{wss} is a continuous function which will be chosen to handle the singularities for the active variables.
-This kinds of functions $\psi_j$ were first exploited in \cite{qmc_ref_13}.
-According to the analysis conducted in \cite{qmc_ref_13}, it is required that $\psi^2_j(y)$ decays slower than the standard Gaussian density in \eqref{QMC_term} as $|y|\rightarrow\infty$; more precisely, we may choose
+For each $j\geq1$, the continuous weight function $\psi_j:\R\rightarrow\R_+$ in \eqref{wss} should be properly chosen in order to handle the singularities for the active variables.
+The analysis in \cite{qmc_ref_13} indicates that $\psi^2_j(y)$ should decay slower than the standard Gaussian density in \eqref{QMC_term} as $|y|\rightarrow\infty$: for some $a_j>0$, such that